zama-ai/concrete-ml/docs/built-in-models/linear.md

 #  3 examples over 3 have a FHE inference equal to the clear inference
 ```

-We can then plot how the model classifies the inputs and then compare those results with a scikit-learn model executed in clear.
+We can then plot the decision boundary of the classifier and then compare those results with a scikit-learn model executed in clear.
 The complete code can be found in the [LogisticRegression notebook](ml_examples.md).

 ![Plaintext model decision boundaries](../figures/logistic_regression_clear.png) ![FHE model decision boundarires](../figures/logistic_regression_fhe.png)